 Our chairmen have served on over 175 listed company Boards, across all sectors, in 61 different countries

-Stepping up to Chairman is a subtle transition from operator to influencer, from counsellor to consensus-builder and, above all, from talker to listener
+Stepping up to the role of Chairman is a subtle transition from operator to influencer, from counsellor to consensus-builder and, above all, from talker to listener

-Shaping the Board, engendering trust and teamwork, whilst remaining ruthlessly objective and coping with the unexpected, are just some of the skills our Chairmen have learned to master.
+Shaping the Board, engendering trust and teamwork, while remaining ruthlessly objective and coping with the unexpected, are just some of the skills our Chairmen have learned to master.

 Those aspiring to chair a Board for the first time, whether they are candidates or recently nominated, are taking on a profoundly different and distinctive leadership challenge.
 Top-level prior experience, gained in both executive and non-executive roles, takes them only so far.